ga4gh/data-security/AAI/AAIConnectProfile.md

 During the lifetime of the downstream access token, some systems may require that claims are no longer inspected nor updated.

-In the event that a claim’s authority revokes a claim within the claim’s source system, downstream Brokers, Claim Clearinghouses, and other Authorization or Resource Servers MUST at a minimum provide a means to limit the lifespan of any given access tokens generated as a result of claims.
+In the event that a [Claim Source](#term-claim-source) revokes a claim within a [Claim Repository](#term-claim-repository), downstream Brokers, Claim Clearinghouses, and other Authorization or Resource Servers MUST at a minimum provide a means to limit the lifespan of any given access tokens generated as a result of claims.
 To achieve this goal, servers involved with access may employ one or more of the following options:

-1. Have each claim authorization be paired with an expiry date and a time of being issued.
-Expiry dates would require users to log in occasionally via an Identity Broker in order to refresh claims.
+1. Have each claim authorization be paired with an expiry timestamp.
+Expiry timestamps would require users to log in occasionally via an Identity Broker in order to refresh claims.
 On a refresh, expiry timestamps can be extended from what the previous claim may have indicated.

 2. Provide GA4GH claims in the form of Embedded Tokens with the "openid" scope to allow downstream Claim Clearinghouses to periodically check the /introspect endpoint as per [Claim Polling](#claim-polling).

 3. Provide refresh tokens at every level in the system hierarchy and use short-lived access tokens.
-This may require all contributing system to support [OIDC offline access](https://openid.net/specs/openid-connect-core-1_0.html#OfflineAccess) refresh tokens to deal with execution of processes where the user is no
+This may require all contributing systems to support [OIDC offline access](https://openid.net/specs/openid-connect-core-1_0.html#OfflineAccess) refresh tokens to deal with execution of processes where the user is no